LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/misc/worldgen/Template_Pool.md

 > >
 > > **apply_waterlogging**: `true` (default)
 > >
-> > - If `true`, liquids in the structure piece propergate through waterloggable blocks.
+> > - If `true`, liquids in the structure piece propagate through waterloggable blocks.
 If `false`, liquids are not allowed to spread.
 > >
 > > **blacklist_name**: `"NOTSET"` (default)
 > >
-> > - A custom identifier used for some pieces skip using the certian piece if another piece with the same blacklistable name was already spawned.
+> > - A custom identifier used for some pieces skip using the certain piece if another piece with the same blacklistable name was already spawned.
 (Used to have only one smithy in a village for example.)
 > >
 > > **snap_to_water_height**: `false` (default)
 > >